jarrodwatts/hashnode-blogs/cljfbvv7h000g09l35ltzeqqm.md

 Zero-knowledge (ZK) proofs are powering the most recent innovations in web3.
 They're already being used in products such as [Polygon's zkEVM](https://polygon.technology/polygon-zkevm) to bring verifiable scalability to Ethereum, and [Polygon ID](https://polygon.technology/polygon-id) to verify pieces of your identity without revealing any personal information.

-In one sentence: **ZK proofs allow you to prove that you know something without revealing the thing itself**.
+In one sentence: **ZK proofs allow you to prove that you without revealing the thing itself**.
 This has several real-world applications, such as verifying your age without providing your full license/passport information.

 But how does this *actually* work?
 What's happening behind the scenes to make this possible?
 In this post, I'll cover everything you need to know about ZK proofs, but leave out the math.